chaos9520/panel-attack/CHAOS_README_FIRST.txt

 + Change analytics displayed based on the game mode being played.
 + Allow colorless panels to be cleared by regular panels.
 Colorless panels being cleared will turn into air, but colorless panels cannot clear garbage.
 + 1p vs garbage mode.
 + All-Clear bonus.
-I will need to figure out how many points an all-clear should give, and what garbage it should send in Vs modes.
+  * I will need to figure out how many points an all-clear should give.
+  * Maybe make all-clear an alternate win condition in Challenge Mode and 2p vs...?
-+ Timed sets.
++ Timed sets for ranked play.
-    * The player with the higher amount of match wins is declared the winner of the set.
+  * Win conditions: One player reaches 10 wins, or one player has a higher win count after time has expired.
+  * The set will end in a draw if win counts are tied when time expires.
-    * If the set score is tied when time expires, then it is a draw.
-Thinking of using a default time of 15 minutes.
+  * Thinking of using a default time of 30 minutes.
   * The clock will not run while players are at the select screen.

 These will take time to figure out how to implement them correctly.

 Server-Side Changes
 ==========
 + My ranking system has been implented.
 This is a very recent addition, and it still needs to be tested.
+Level 8 is the 'gold standard' now, as it is the closest to 10 on the normal build.
 + Matches no longer have to be played on the same level for it to be ranked.
-My ranking system does take into account level differences.
+My ranking system does take level differences into account.
   Note: 1-vs-11 matches have a value of 0, so that will basically be an unranked match.
 + Touch is allowed to play ranked.

-Other things I plan to implment:
+Other things I plan to implement:
-All matches within range of each other will be ranked.
+All matches in which both players' ratings are within range of each other will be ranked.